-Item Energy Consumption Greenhouse Gas Emissions Water Consumption Waste Generation Reporting scope • In the case of acquisition In addition, it covers properties or areas owned during a given calculation period.In the case of acquisition or disposition during the period, reporting covers data during the period when they were owned.
-Aggregation period As a rule, performance year. is updated annually, taking the period from April to Man ch as the fiscal Intensity denominator The intensity denominator is the total floor area (m2).
+ltem Energy Consumption Greenhouse Gas Emissions Water Consumption Waste Generation Reporting scope In addition, it covers properties or areas owned during a given calculation period.
+In the case of acquisition or disposition during the period, reporting covers data during the period when they were owned.
+Aggregation period • As a rule, performance is updated annually, taking the period from April to March as the fiscal year.
+Intensity denominator The intensity denominator is the total floor area (m2).
 In the case of acquisition or disposition during the reporting period, the total floor area during the period the property was owned is used (total floor area / 12 months x number of months owned = m2).
 The total floor area for office buildings and commercial buildings is calculated by factoring in the occupancy rate.
 For residential properties, the total floor area of common areas is used.
 Premises of calculation method The fuels covered in the fuel consumption amount are city gas, LPG, kerosene, and Bunker A consumed at the applicable business establishments.
 The standard heating value of fuel is based on the Ministry of the Environment and Ministry of Economy, Trade, and Industry's "Standard Heating Value and Carbon Emission Coefficients by Energy Source" and "List of Calculation Methods and Emission Coefficients for Calculation, Reporting, and Publication System".
 Scope 1 covers city gas, LPG, kerosene, and Bunker A consumed at the applicable business establishments.
 Scope 2 covers electricity consumed within the reporting scope.
-GHG emission coefficients by energy type are based on the Ministry of the Environment and Ministry of Economy, Trade, and Industry's "Standard Heating Value and Carbon Emission Coefficients by Energy Source" and the "Standard Emission Coeffcients" in the "List of Calculation Methods and Emission Coefficients for Calculation, Reporting, and Publication System".
+GHG emission coefficients by energy type are based on the Ministry of the Environment and Ministry of Economy, Trade, and Industry's "Standard Heating Value and Carbon Emission Coefficients by Energy Source" and the "Standard Emission Coefficients" in the "List of Calculation Methods and Emission Coefficients for Calculation, Reporting, and Publication System".
 Externally purchased water consumption covers water and sewerage.
-Other water consumption covers reclaimed water. - Intensity calculation method The formula for calculating intensity is as follows: The total floor area here is the sum of the total floor areas based on the calculation method indicated in "Intensity denominator".
+Other water consumption covers reclaimed water. ·

+Item Energy Consumption Greenhouse Gas Emissions Water Consumption Waste Generation Intensity calculation • The formula for calculating intensity is as follows: Intensity = Energy consumption amount or greenhouse gas emission amount or water consumption amount Total floor area method method The total floor area here is the sum of the total floor areas based on the calculation method indicated in "Intensity denominator".